-[Editor Note: Applicable to any patent application filed on or after September 16, 2012.
+[Editor Note: Applicable to any patent application filed on or after September 16, 2012, and before December 18, 2013.
 See 35 U.S.C.
+111 or 35 U.S.C.
 111 (pre-AIA) for the law otherwise applicable.]

-- (1) WRITTEN APPLICATION.-An application for patent shall be made, or authorized to be made, by the inventor, except as otherwise provided in this title, in writing to the Director. - (2) CONTENTS.-Such application shall include- - (A) a specification as prescribed by section and

-(B) a drawing as prescribed by section 113;

-(C) an oath or declaration as prescribed by section 115.
+- (1) WRITTEN APPLICATION.-An application for patent shall be made, or authorized to be made, by the inventor, except as otherwise provided in this title, in writing to the Director. - (2) CONTENTS.-Such application shall include- - (A) a specification as prescribed by section 112; - (B) a drawing as prescribed by section 113; and - (C) an oath or declaration as prescribed by section 115.

 (3) FEE AND OATH OR DECLARATION.-The application must be accompanied by the fee required by law.
-The fee and oath or declaration may be submitted after the specification and any required drawing are submitted, within such period and under such conditions, including the payment of a surcharge, as may be prescribed by the Director.

-(4) FAILURE TO SUBMIT.-Upon failure to submit the fee and oath or declaration within such prescribed period, the application shall be regarded as abandoned, unless it is shown to the satisfaction of the Director that the delay in submitting the fee and oath or declaration was unavoidable or unintentional.
-The filing date of an application shall be the date on which the specification and any required drawing are received in the Patent and Trademark Office.

-(b) PROVISIONAL APPLICATION.-

-- (1) AUTHORIZATION.-A provisional application for patent shall be made or authorized to be made by the inventor, except as otherwise provided in this title, in writing to the Director.
-Such application shall include- - (A) a specification as prescribed by section 112(a); and - (B) a drawing as prescribed by section 113. - (2) CLAIM.-A claim, as required by subsections (b) through (e) of section 112, shall not be required in a provisional application.
+The fee and oath or declaration may be submitted after the specification and any required drawing are submitted, within such period and under such conditions, including the payment of a surcharge, as may be prescribed by the Director. - (4) FAILURE TO SUBMIT.-Upon failure to submit the fee and oath or declaration within such prescribed period, the application shall be regarded as abandoned, unless it is shown to the satisfaction of the Director that the delay in submitting the fee and oath or declaration was unavoidable or unintentional.
+The filing date of an application shall be the date on which the specification and any required drawing are received in the Patent and Trademark Office. - (b) PROVISIONAL APPLICATION.- - (1) AUTHORIZATION.-A provisional application for patent shall be made or authorized to be made by the inventor, except as otherwise provided in this title, in writing to the Director.
+Such application shall include- - (A) a specification as prescribed by section 112(a);